Big Ass Fans: History

 In 2014, the company opened a new division called Big Ass Light to sell LED fixtures, and started doing business under the name Big Ass Solutions.

-In 2017, the company shut down its facility on Winchester Road, and Smith sold the company to private equity firm Lindsay Goldberg, and the company was re-incorporated in Delaware as Big Ass Fans, LLC.
+In 2017, the company shut down its facility on Winchester Road, and Smith sold the company to private equity firm Lindsay Goldberg.
+The company was re-incorporated in Delaware as Big Ass Fans, LLC.

 In February 2018, Lennie Rhoades, a senior vice president at JELD-WEN, became CEO.
 In July 2021, Big Ass Fans was acquired by Madison Industries.
-Ken Walma, a former executive at Cooper Lighting among other companies, took over as the company's current CEO in May 2022.
+In May 2022, Ken Walma, a former executive at Cooper Lighting, among other companies, took over as the company's current CEO.

 Big Ass Fans was ranked number one in Fortune magazine's 2022 ranking of 100 Best Medium Workplaces and 100 Best Small and Medium Workplaces for Millennials.

 Naming controversy

 When the company began their "Big Ass Fan" marketing campaign, some postmasters in Georgia, Mississippi, Michigan, Illinois, Indiana, California and Louisville returned the cards to HVLS as inappropriate.
 When the company relocated to Lexington's Winchester Road, residents staged protests of a 40 ft wide mural depicting the company's name and mascot on the side of its building.
 Because of the name, Lexington's Blue Grass Airport declined to display advertising from the company in its baggage claim area.
 The airport later relented and hung a Big Ass Fan and a plaque near the security checkpoint.
 The Big Ass Fans Facebook page includes a gallery of letters complaining about the company's name, and in 2012, it began a YouTube channel featuring customer voicemail complaints styled as music videos.
 For schools and religious institutions, however, the company maintains an advertising package that does not include the company name alongside the donkey logo.

 The company's web site sells promotional merchandise with the company name and logo.

+As of August 12, 2023, television ads have been seen without "ass" being printed or spoken.
+The voice over says "BIG FANS" and the branding has "BIG FANS" with the rear end of the donkey interloped between "BIG" and "FANS".
+Reference: FOX Saratoga Saturday, Aug 12, 2023, during the Breeders' Cup Challenge Series.